eag1ex/best-bets/README.md

 #### - [ Developed by Eaglex ](http://eaglex.net)

 #### Overview
-The application displays list of recommended casino websites, by listing score.
+The application displays list of recommended casino websites by score.
 It is build with Vue/Vuex 2, data flow is handled by Vuex Store, it is staged through fake bakend server to simulate REST/GET.

 * Website is production ready